The Ever War

 Guards collected Rowe, hoisting him onto unwilling legs and dragging him back into the darkened hall.
 The dreamy haze the Oruke woman placed him did not lessen until the moment the guards dropped him on his dirty cell floor.
 The wood door banged shut, the latch fell heavy, and he listened as their boots quieted to nothing.

 “I thought they were executing you,” came the deep, rough voice of his neighbor–muffled by the stone walls.

-An image of Ishep Darshan lurking in the dark shadows of his cell with a pleased smile sprouted in Rowe’s mind.
-The old Waster Mage might have hoped they would execute him.
+He imagined Ishep Darshan lurking in the shadows of his cell with a pleased smile.
+The old Water Mage might have hoped they would execute him.

-“No, Darshan, you can’t escape my company that easily,” Rowe muttered, sitting back against the wall.
+“No, Darshan, you can’t escape my company so easily,” Rowe muttered, sitting back against the wall.

 Darshan scoffed.
 “Some company, you don’t talk anymore.”